16 Foods You Shouldn’t Put in the Blender

 Rock-hard frozen fruit

 One thing people love to make is fruit smoothies.
 While they’re delicious and easy to make, people sometimes put fully frozen fruits in the blender.
 This can result in lumpy smoothies and, in some cases, can cause the sharp blades to crack and break.
 Leave frozen fruits out in the fridge to thaw or put them in a Ziploc bag and thaw in a bowl of water before blending.
+Beyond eating, here are 20 extraordinary uses for ordinary foods.

 Anything really hard like nuts, coffee beans, or cocoa beans will either blunt the blade and not blend or the motor will be powerful enough to blend and you’ll wind up with a sticky, grout-like paste, says Muse.
 These are better in a grinder.
+Here’s the real reason why peanuts aren’t actually nuts.

 Anything with a really strong flavor (garlic, chilies, etc.) may affect the rubber seal of the blender and taint future things that you blend.
 You may have noticed this when you put raw garlic in your blender when making that steak marinade, and then still had the flavor in your morning smoothie even after washing the container out!